Police had to evacuate the Lauderhill Mall following a fight involving 200 to 300 people, Tuesday afternoon.

 The reason for the fight means unknown, and one was hit in the head and needed to be hospitalized.
 Nas Wilson, a witness, explained what she saw.
 “It started with two girls at the park, and then, before you know it, a whole bunch of people came, and they were fighting over there.
 We moved to the terminal and then we moved to the Lauderhill Mall.
 Once you got to the Quadrille Mall, a whole bunch of police came.
 They almost broke the glass and all in there.”

-Police maintained a large presence in the area to make sure those involved in the disturbance didn't come back.
-SWAT arrived on the scene as well.
+Police are maintaining a large presence in the area to make sure those involved in the disturbance do not come back.
+SWAT arrived on the scene, as well.
 Police walked around with K-9s and rifles displayed in a show of force.

-The mall was closed for about an hour, but was later reopened for business.
+The mall was closed for about an hour, but it has since reopened for business.